-With a tightly coupled system, when the metadata server receives a LAYOUTCOMMIT (see Section 18.42 of [RFC5661]), the semantics of the File Layout Type MUST be met (see Section 12.5.4 of ).
-With a loosely coupled system, a LAYOUTCOMMIT to the metadata server MUST be proceeded with a COMMIT to the storage device.
+With a tightly coupled system, when the metadata server receives a LAYOUTCOMMIT (see Section 18.42 of [RFC5661]), the semantics of the File Layout Type MUST be met (see Section 12.5.4 of <a href="[RFC5661]).
 It is the responsibility of the client to make sure the data file is stable before the metadata server begins to query the storage devices about the changes to the file.
+With a loosely coupled system, if any WRITE to a storage device did not result with stable_how equal to FILE_SYNC, a LAYOUTCOMMIT to the metadata server MUST be preceded with a COMMIT to the storage device.
 Note that if the client has not done a COMMIT to the storage device, then the LAYOUTCOMMIT might not be synchronized to the last WRITE operation to the storage device.

 2.2.
-Security Models
+Fencing Clients from the Data Server

 With loosely coupled storage devices, the metadata server uses synthetic uids and gids for the data file, where the uid owner of the data file is allowed read/write access and the gid owner is allowed read only access.
-As part of the layout (see ffds\user and ffds\group in Section 5.1), the client is provided with the user and group to be used in the Remote Procedure Call (RPC) [RFC5531] credentials needed to access the data file.
+As part of the layout (see ffds_user and ffds_group in Section 5.1), the client is provided with the user and group to be used in the Remote Procedure Call (RPC) [RFC5531] credentials needed to access the data file.
 Fencing off of clients is achieved by the metadata server changing the synthetic uid and/or gid owners of the data file on the storage device to implicitly revoke the outstanding RPC credentials.

-With this loosely coupled model, the metadata server is not able to fence off a single client, it forced to fence off all clients.
+With this loosely coupled model, the metadata server is not able to fence off a single client, it is forced to fence off all clients.
 However, as the other clients react to the fencing, returning their layouts and trying to get new ones, the metadata server can hand out a new uid and gid to allow access.